Alternatives to Scaling Shiny with RStudio Connect or Custom Architecture

 R language was created to make data analysis faster.
 It proved its power, and that’s why it is the tool of choice for many data scientists.
 However, faster analysis doesn’t mean better performance.

 Data analysis in R is fast because of convenient syntax and the amazing amount of useful statistical packages, but the language execution time itself is slow.
-A detailed explanation of this is covered by Hadley Wickham in this article about R performance.
+A detailed explanation of this is covered by Hadley Wickham in his article about R performance.
 There are also many benchmarks on what the speed of R is.

-Personally, I am excited by alternative implementations of R language, which aim to improve performance.
+Personally, I am excited by alternative implementations of the R language, which aim to improve performance.
 One of them is Oracle FastR based on GraalVM, and another is JVM-based Renjin.
 Currently, they are still evolving, but I believe their time will come soon.

 Many people ask us what the effective options are for serving a Shiny app, especially for a large number of users.
 The industry-standard tools for enterprise Shiny deployment are RStudio products.
 These are what we recommend to our clients, as we believe them to be the best option.
 You can go either with RStudio Shiny Server Pro and it costs $11,950/year for 20 concurrent users or R Studio Connect for $14,995/year.
 Both of them are mature, powerful solutions, which we often recommend to our clients where R Studio Connect is our first choice due to easy setup and push-button deployment.

 Before you make a decision on how to scale your app to multiple users, it is important to understand what your needs are: